AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.2 LR each abstract state_name shall have a refinement_clause
+      :Trace Unit: FE 7.2.2 LR each abstract state_name shall have a refinement_clause

 #.
 Every entity of the hidden state of a package shall be denoted as a
    ``constituent`` of exactly one *abstract_*\ ``state_name`` in the